 Such behaviors are especially offensive when: 1. it is either implied or clearly stated that submission to or rejection of the behavior will affect or is a term or condition of, the individual’s employment or educational status, or 2. they create a coercive, hostile or intimidating atmosphere, or interfere with an individual’s academic or work performance.

-Such conduct includes, but is not limited to action(s) or statement(s) that threaten harm or intimidate a person … or any other form of unwanted contact.
+Prohibited behaviors include: … Harassment or conduct (including but not limited to cyber-stalking, cyberbullying, etc.) that creates or attempts to create an intimidating, hostile, or offensive environment for another person including action(s) or statement(s) that threaten harm or intimidate a person or any other form of unwanted contact.

 Harassment is a specific type of illegal discrimination.
 It includes conduct (oral, written, graphic, or physical) which is directed against any student or group of students because of or based upon one or more of the characteristics articulated in Section II above, that is sufficiently severe, pervasive, or persistent so as to interfere with or limit the ability of an individual or group to participate in or benefit from the programs, services, and activities provided by the University.
 Such harmful conduct may include, but is not limited to, objectionable epithets, demeaning depictions or treatment, and threatened or actual abuse or harm.